roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/specify-default-views.md

 1. Open [solution explorer](advanced-navigation.md#solution-explorer), expand **Entities**, select relevant table, and then select **Views**.

-2. Select a public view.
+2. Select one of the public views.

 3. On the menu bar, select **More Actions** > **Set Default**.